acotty/CB_GDBMI_PLUGIN/Readme.md

 # Description
 This GitHub repo has the source code for the new Code::Blocks GDB/MI debugger.
 The source is to be built with the current C::B nightly and a GCC compiler that supports C++11.
 The code is desigend for GDB 9 or later using the GDB/MI version 3 interface.

-This uses the GDB Machine Interface instead of the old annotations (deprecated) interface.
+This uses the GDB Machine Interface (GDB/MI) interface.
 This has a number of advantages:

-1. Supports all of the existing GDB debugger features once finished
+1. Supports all of the existing GDB annotations debugger plugin features once finished.
-2. Quicker
+2. In theory quicker as there is less data transferred between C::B and GDB.
 3. Supports GDB Python pretty printing if GDB supports it.
 4. Should be easier easier to add new features compared to the old code.
 5. GDB/MI interface is supported.
+The GDB annotations interface is deprecated.

 **The debugger is not production quality at this point in time.**